-- Over-thinking, or continually brooding over matters, including obsession, weakens your Spleen function
+Over-thinking, constantly analysing situations, or continually brooding over matters, including obsession, weakens your Spleen function

-- Always reading, especially textbooks, but any continued reading, will eventually lead to Stomach and Spleen deficiency
+Always reading, especially textbooks: but any continued or very frequent reading habits will eventually lead to Stomach and Spleen deficiency

 The weather and temperature of your surroundings can affect your digestion.